Branch: Department of the Human Dimensions of Global Change

 - Zuckerman PhD Studentship (2013, University of East Anglia; £13,726 per annum for 3 years)

-- Turner K, Badura T, Ferrini S (forthcoming) Natural Capital Accounting Perspectives: a pragmatic way forward.
-Ecosystem Health and Sustainability.
+Turner K, Badura T, Ferrini S (2019) Natural Capital Accounting Perspectives: a pragmatic way forward.
+Ecosystem Health and Sustainability

 - Badura T, Turner K, Ferrini S (2019) Natural Capital and Ecosystem Services Valuation: Assisting Policy Making.
 In: Routledge Companion to Environmental Planning and Sustainability